Step by step instructions on how to remove a hook and weigh a carp

 Unhooking a carp safely is critical for the welfare of the fish before you weigh it.
-If you do it well, the only evidence of the hook hold will be a tiny hole.
+You need to be both precise and quick to minimise the stress to the fish.
+If you remove the hook well, the only evidence of the hook hold will be a tiny hole.
 If you do it badly, you can do a lot of unnecessary damage that will take longer to heal and increase the risk of infection and potentially result in the death of a carp.

 You have a carp safely placed on the mat, the rod on the ground and the folded up net hiding your prize.